HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-050: The game can be installed and launched offline with cached resources and versioning.
 - FR-051: Enabling design mode draws green collision box outlines for all objects, the player, and NPCs.
 - FR-052: NPC collision boxes span exactly one tile width for consistent interactions.
+- FR-053: The player collision box width remains fixed at two-thirds of a tile regardless of action or state.

 ### Content and Levels
  - Default level **Stage 1-1** offers basic terrain (bricks/platforms/coins/pedestrian lights) with NPC combinations and spawn rates (OL, Student, and Officeman NPCs appear more often).